11–12Drama 11–12 Syllabus (2025)

 Identify issues and apply solutions to set design that support the integrity of the set design concept

-Research approaches and conventions used by dramatic practitioners to interpret and shape scripted works for production
+Research approaches and conventions used by Loading to Loading and shape Loading works for production

-Create a directorial vision for the prescribed work, manipulating dramatic contexts, processes and elements to explore possibilities for aesthetic and dramatic meaning
+Create a directorial vision for the prescribed work, manipulating dramatic contexts, processes and elements to explore possibilities for aesthetic and Loading

 Use dramatic, theatrical and design elements, including scenography and dramatic moments, to structure the dramatic journey for audience engagement